ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.40 (13th April 2020) =
+* Improvement: Added Filter to change post title tag #4339
+* Improvement: Added Rankmath's open external links option feature #4356
+* Improvement: Added Themify compatibility #4332
+* Improvement: Added AAWP for AMP extension #4337
+* Improvement: Added Formidable forms for AMP #4345
+* Fixed: Mobile redirection not working in the latest update #4336
+* Fixed: AMP option panel not working in Best brokers plugin #4330
+* Fixed: AMP option panel not working in custom theme of user #4330
+* Fixed: Table not looking good on mobiles #4309
+* Fixed: Double quotes in the font-family breaks default Typography #4328
+* Fixed: Featured images are getting streched in the amp version #4307
+* Fixed: The menu and article links not working after enabling GDPR #4349
+* Fixed: Facebook instance article is not working in plain permalink #4354
+* Fixed: Video docking is not working in AMP #4352
+* Fixed: There is no save button in AMP "Basic setup" #4343
+* Fixed: Debug warning #4341

 = 1.0.38 (1st April 2020) =
 * Improvement: Added Title for facebook comments section #3716
 * Improvement: Added iZooto support for AMP #4312